caffeinated-nick/arduino-remote/README.md

 The state is the signal that has *most recently* been sent to the fan receiver, i.e. the intended current state of the fan itself.
 It is simply a combination of LIGHT on/off, and FAN 0/1/2/3.
 The possible states for each fan, and the associated RF transmission for each can be viewed below, or in more detail in Fan RF Signals.csv.

-The number in each cell is a decimal number representation of the RF signal to be transmit.
+The number in each cell is a decimal number representation of the RF signal to be transmitted.

 | **Lounge**    | **Light Off** | **Light On** |
 |---------------|---------------|--------------|